plyn85/reddevil-it/README.md

 My app is fully responsive across a range of devices.
 This was achieved using the bootstrap grid.
 The responsiveness and correct displaying of all elements has been tested on a number of devices, browsers, and resolutions.
-Chrome, Firefox, Opera, Safari, Edge, and IE all display without issue.
+Chrome, Firefox, Opera, Safari, Edge all display without issue.
+IE11 caused some Issues which are outlined below.

 Chrome dev tools were used to simulate multiple devices and widths, and no issues were encountered.